byprathamesh/swipestyle/README.md

 ## 🤝 **Contributing**

+**Note**: This is a proprietary project.
+Contributions are welcome but will become part of the intellectual property.

 1. Fork the repository
 2. Create feature branch: `git checkout -b feature-name`
 3. Commit changes: `git commit -m 'Add feature'`